 Exxon Mobil Bull Case -

-The current stock price is around $110, reflecting a stable market position and potential for growth.
+The current stock price is around $112, which is positioned between its one-year low and high, indicating potential for growth.

 -